B4sicallyF0x/ip-grabber/README.md

 ## Description

 This is a simple IP grabber written in NodeJS.
-It captures the IP address of incoming requests and sends it to a specified Telegram bot, then redirects the user to a Custom URL.
+It captures the IP address of incoming requests and sends it to a specified Telegram bot, then redirects the user to a custom URL.
 The IPs are sent to the bot defined in a `.env` file.
 This project is intended for educational purposes only.

 ## Prerequisites